 - BSc (Hons) Paramedic Science and Out of Hospital Care - individual interview, group interview, and literacy and numeracy tests

 - BSc (Hons) Physiotherapy - individual interview and group discussion

-- BSc (Hons) Occupational Therapy - individual interview
+- BSc (Hons) Occupational Therapy - individual interview and group task

 - MNurse - individual interview

 Individual interview: You will be asked a range of open questions, based on your experiences, to demonstrate your skills and attributes.
 You may also be asked questions to demonstrate your understanding of current issues and challenges within healthcare.
 The questions are designed to be straightforward – we aren’t trying to trick you or trip you up.
 During your interview you will be assessed on your values and communication skills, as well as the knowledge and skills relevant to the role you are applying for.
 You will also have the opportunity to ask any questions that you may have about the course.